gokulvasan/Slot-shifting-in-LITMUS-RT-Kernel-2.6/README.md

 SCALABILITY:
 -----------
-* framework is designed with scalable data handling class which can be tuned to either Global/partioned/hybrid selection function.
+* The framework is designed for scalable data handling which can be tuned to be either Global/Partioned/Hybrid selection function.
-* Algorithmic part is made portable,i.e., the functions in algorithmic part are very much made disassociated enabling the replacing of any core functionality with other.
+* Algorithmic part is made portable,i.e., the functionality of the algorithmic class is disassociated from the platform.
+This enables poratability to any platform.
+* Further, functionalities are very well abstracted from one another enabling replacement of any core functionality with the other.

 USERSPACE:
 -----------
 * A generic slot shifting specific table parser.
-* A seperate distrubition is built with Busybox.
+* A seperate Linux distrubition is built with Busybox to avoid scheduling noise.

 Highlights:
 * Slot shifting is implemented generically independent of platform.